bluesky/tiled/example_configs/graphs/README.md

 bash example_configs/graphs/run_demo.sh
 ```

-The script seeds data, creates links, exports JSON-LD, and then keeps the
-server running until you press Ctrl+C.
+The script seeds data, creates links, and then keeps the server running until
-If port 8000 is already in use, it automatically selects the next free port
+you press Ctrl+C. If port 8000 is already in use, it automatically selects
-and starts the server there instead.
+the next free port and starts the server there instead.

-This writes the exported document to:

-- `example_configs/graphs/exported_graph.jsonld`

 The input graph definition is:

 - `example_configs/graphs/input.json`

-Edit `input.json` to add your own JSON-LD entities and links.
-Dataset names in
+Edit `input.json` to add your own entities and links.
+Dataset names in that
-that file should match the dataset keys defined in `create_datasets.py`.
+file should match the dataset keys defined in `create_datasets.py`.

 ## Files

 - `graph_example_config.yml`: server config with a local catalog database
 - `create_datasets.py`: seeds catalog datasets with stable `tiled_uid` metadata
-- `input.json`: editable JSON-LD source used by the graph script
+- `input.json`: editable source used by the graph script
-- `create_links_and_export_jsonld.py`: reads `input.json`, creates graph entities/links with GraphQL, and exports JSON-LD
+- `create_links.py`: reads `input.json` and creates graph entities/links with GraphQL
 - `run_demo.sh`: orchestration script
 - `serve_with_config.py`: starts server from `graph_example_config.yml` for this demo